i-e-b/Gool/README.md

 Scanners handle case-conversion and white-space skipping if you use those options.

-Because scanners hold context for a parse, they cannot be reused, or shared between parse attempts.
+Because scanners hold context for a parse, they cannot be reused or shared between parse attempts.

 Tags, scopes, and trees
 -----------------------